What Do Colleges Look For in an Essay?

 - Makes your application memorable and differentiates you from other applicants

 A well-chosen topic will allow you to accomplish all of those goals, and using the advice below to brainstorm will give you on a great start.

 Context: What sets you apart

 Your application will probably be similar to many other students’ applications.
 There will likely be many students from the same geographical area as you with comparable grades and test scores who have similar interests.
-Admissions officers will use your essay to get more information about how you are different from everyone else.
+Admissions officers will use your essay to see how you stand out from the crowd.

 Positive character qualities

 Of course, it’s important to show your best qualities in the essay.
 Admissions officers want students who can demonstrate specific positive character traits.